svgeesus/svgeesus.github.io/blog/dystopia.md

 being an interoperable, geographically defined commodity - people stopped caring.
 Mission achieved.
-The new battleground was a layer above, and W3C Members steadily dropped off their membership in favour of the JavaScriot Framework (JSF) corporation.
+The new battleground was a layer above, and W3C Members steadily dropped off their membership in favour of the JavaScript Framework (JSF) corporation.
 Ironically the move to a non-Membership corporation gave us greater freedom and neutrality to do sound technical work, and the peacekeeper funding kept us afloat for several years.